 Attended a webinar delivered by Ibergrid and EGI.eu about the CRM system, the implemented use cases.

+Outcome

 VT members, members of the ESFRI Contact list VT, the NILs and other NGI contacts were invited to try the CRM system and provide feedback on its processes and configuration.
 The system will be presented at the Community Forum, which will mark the opening of the CRM system for the whole EGI community and the end of the Virtual Team project.

 ESFRI Contact List

+Main purpose

 The ultimate goal of this Virtual Team is to gather and distribute within EGI-InSPIRE a comprehensive list of relevant ESFRI project contact points.
 This will build upon the initial information gathered earlier in 2011 by UCST.
 That investigation provided comprehensive information about ESFRI projects, the sites associated with these projects and the countries involved at that point in time.
 Not all sites are connected to NGIs in a particular country.

+Steps taken

 The aim now is to define a two-step process: firstly to establish and confirm the sites associated with relevant (i.e. DCI-dependent) ESFRI projects and secondly to identify EGI/NGI appropriate contact points for those sites as well as appropriate and useful contact points for the ESFRI projects at a higher/international level.

+Outcome

 The participants of this VT will act as the guinea pigs to test this data gathering process and then act as the reviewers to improve the process.
 The refined process will then be circulated to all of the NILs in order to complete the data gathering exercise across EGI.
 This project is running in parallel with the Intelligence Collection & Analysis Process VT project which is also responsible for the implementation of the CRM system.
 The two projects are coupled in such a way that the data collected on contacts will be fed into the CRM and then the system will be evaluated by the team after the closure of the VT in February 2012.